shnewto/lilac/README.md

 ## Developing
 ## Dev dependencies

 For local development, I'll recommend not installing with opam beforehand.
-Once you've cloned the repo and have naviated into its directory, you'll want to run these commands, in this order:
+Once you've cloned the repo and have navigated into its directory, you'll want to run these commands, in this order:

 - `opam pin .`
 - `opam install . --deps-only`